-We get it: Summer reading assignments are almost always awful.
+We get it: Summer reading assignments aren’t the most enjoyable part of summer break.
 Even if it’s a book you might otherwise be interested in reading, being told that you have to read it sucks all the fun out of it.
-We can’t exactly make your summer reading assignment the most enjoyable thing you’ve done all summer.
+We can’t exactly make your summer reading assignment the highlight of your summer.
 We can help take some of the pain out of your summer reading assignment.
 Read on for some of our tips.

 If you have a choice, give it some real thought.

 A lot of teachers give you a list of books to choose from.
 When that happens, you should make the most of it.
 Look at summaries for each book and choose one that is at least a little bit interesting to you.
 Nothing makes a reading assignment more boring than having to read something that you find to be mind-numbingly dull.
 DON’T just pick the shortest book because you think it’ll be easier and faster to get through.
 The shortest book may have fewer pages, but that doesn’t mean it’ll hold your attention or that it’s an easy read.
 After all, Kafka’s Metamorphosis is only about 100 pages long, but it’s a deep (and kind of dark) read.

 Make your summer reading social.